jspv/tesla_dashcam_ec2lambda/Readme.md

 ### Installing

-After cloning the repository, edit the customizations.yaml.template and add the your account-specific information and rename the file to **customizations.yaml**.
+After cloning the repository, edit the private.yaml.template and add the your account-specific information and rename the file to **private.yaml**.

-#### customizations.yaml
+#### private.yaml

 This file is used to add your customizations into the configuration file and cloudformation templates.
-This file is used by the deploy.py convenience script which will make the substitutions listed in the customizations.yaml file to the  templates *(templates contain .safe in the filename)* and create the actual templates *(with .safe removed)*
+This file is used by the deploy.py convenience script which will make the substitutions listed in the private.yaml file to the  templates *(templates contain .safe in the filename)* and create the actual templates *(with .safe removed)*

-The format of customizations.yam is as follows:
+The format of private.yaml is as follows:

 ```
 path/filename1: